-Location:

-pf_load_interval_data - Contains generation output curves for the configured DER within the model.
+Location: pf_load_interval_data: Contains generation output curves for the configured DER within the model.
 The curves can be configured for a combination of DER type and/or device specific profiles.
 For example a PV panel could have multiple profiles to represent various output levels of cloud cover density.
-A diesel generator however may have various profiles to show percentage output.

-pf_weather_zone_forecast - Contains the DER forecast for the weather affected DERs.
+A diesel generator however may have various profiles to show percentage output. pf_weather_zone_forecast: Contains the DER forecast for the weather affected DERs.
 This table will contain a key to the profile that should be used for the day and hour.
 For example it may specify to use the cloudy profile from 9am-12pm for the PV panels for a particular weather zone, then use from the partly cloudy profile from 12pm-3pm, and finally use the sunny profile from 3pm-6pm.
-The forecast data configured identifies the pieces of each profile configured in pf_load_interval_data to use for the specified date and time.

-pf_der_forecast - Contains the DER forecast for non-weather affected DERs that have their own forecast schedule.
+The forecast data configured identifies the pieces of each profile configured in pf_load_interval_data to use for non-weather affected DERs that have their own forecast schedule.
 For example it would be common to see utility scale batteries and gas based generators within this table.
-Similar to the pf_weather_zone_forecast table this contains profile keys that that map to which piece of the profile to use the specified date time.

-pf_demand_response_forecast - Contains the demand response (DR) forecast for the various DR groups that have been configured within NMS.
+Similar to the pf_weather_zone_forecast: Contains the specified date time. pf_demand_response_forecast: Contains the demand response (DR) forecast for the various DR groups that have been configured within NMS.
 Similar to the pf_weather_zone_forecast table this contains profile keys that map to which piece of the profile to use the specified date time.

-Required for:

-Modeling the change in DER generation for different fuel types and varying weather conditions.
+Required for: Modeling the change in DER generation for different fuel types and varying weather conditions.
 For example a PV panel could have multiple profiles to represent various output levels of cloud cover density.
 A diesel generator however may have various profiles to represent percentage output.

-Used by:

-All ADMS applications to improve the accuracy of power flow.
-Particularly important for applications where future forecasts are required, these are: Feeder Load Management, FLISR, Suggested Switching and Optimization

-Notes:

-Each DER is mapped to a particular fuel type (for example, Solar, Wind, Gas, and so on) and unique profiles can be provided to define how a particular fuel type behaves for varying conditions.
+Used by: All ADMS applications to improve the accuracy of power flow.
+Particularly important for applications where future forecasts are required; specifically, Feeder Load Management, FLISR, Suggested Switching, and Optimization.
+Notes: Each DER is mapped to a particular fuel type (for example, Solar, Wind, Gas, and so on) and unique profiles can be provided to define how a particular fuel type behaves for varying conditions.
 For example solar profiles could be built for different degrees of cloudiness ranging from clear to cloudy that can be used to simulate how solar DERs behave.
 A customer also has the ability to also configure the weather zone that each DER belongs to and a forecast can be provided to each zone.
 For example it's partly cloudy, wind 10-15mph, 70F in the mountain zone but in the coastal zone it's sunny, wind 0-5mph, 80F.
 A customer has the ability to configure as few or as many weather zones as needed and can build DER profiles for varying conditions as well.
 Oracle NMS provides a productized profile adapter that is capable of creating solar profiles based on the time of year and location of the utility.
 The curves generated by the adapter reflect a normalized output and within the power flow analysis are applied against the device specific kW output.
 The number of PV profiles generated to represent various levels of cloud density is configurable based on the customers' business requirements.